Object-Oriented Programming — The Trillion Dollar Disaster

 The Need for a Resilient Framework

-I know, this may sound weird, but as programmers, we shouldn’t trust ourselves to write reliable code.
-Personally, I am unable to write good code without a strong framework to base my work on.
+I don’t consider myself a bad programmer, but even I am unable to write good code without a strong framework to base my work on.
 Yes, there are frameworks that concern themselves with some very particular problems (e.g. Angular or ASP.Net).

 I’m not talking about the software frameworks.
 I’m talking about the more abstract dictionary definition of a framework: “an essential supporting structure” — frameworks that concern themselves with the more abstract things like code organization and tackling code complexity.
 Even though Object-Oriented and Functional Programming are both programming paradigms, they’re also both very high-level frameworks.

 C++ is a horrible [object-oriented] language… And limiting your project to C means that people don’t screw things up with any idiotic “object model” c&@p.

 Linus Torvalds is widely known for his open criticism of C++ and OOP.
 One thing he was 100% right about is limiting programmers in the choices they can make.
 In fact, the fewer choices programmers have, the more resilient their code becomes.
 In the quote above, Linus Torvalds highly recommends having a good framework to base our code upon.

 Many dislike speed limits on the roads, but they’re essential to help prevent people from crashing to death.
 Similarly, a good programming framework should provide mechanisms that prevent us from doing stupid things.

 A good programming framework helps us to write reliable code.
 First and foremost, it should help reduce complexity by providing the following things:

 - Proper state isolation

 - High signal-to-noise ratio